stormpath/stormpath.github.io/source/guides/multi-tenant/index.markdown

     `http://myapp.mycompany.com`

-    And customer subdomains for that app would be accessible via:
+    And customer organization subdomains for that app would be accessible via:

     `http://customerA.myapp.mycompany.com`